How To Become A Committee

 Leader.

-All candidates will need to meet the
+All candidates need to meet the

 Deadlines.